reportportal/client-javascript/README.md

 # ReportPortal js client

-This Client is to communicate with the Report Portal on Node.js.
+This Client is to communicate with the ReportPortal on Node.js.

 Library is used only for implementors of custom listeners for ReportPortal.